-Coming up with blog topics might be one of the largest barriers to consistent blogging.
+Coming up with good blog topics might be one of the largest barriers to consistent blogging.
 It’s right up there with a lack of time and not having enough budget for content marketing.

 A lack of topic ideas should not hold you back from using this crucial content marketing strategy for your business.
 Here are a few ideas for how to find good blog topics.